HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 There are many nuances and complexities to the use of ARIA, as well as varying degrees of assistive technology support.
 As a general rule, it should be used sparingly, and never in instances when there is an equivalent native HTML solution that could be leveraged.
 While ARIA can provide helpful information to assistive technology, it comes with no associated behaviour such as keyboard operability.

-The 5 rules of ARIA describe some helpful guiding principles for ARIA usage.
-In September of 2021, a W3 working group published ARIA in HTML, a proposed specification with very detailed information about how and when ARIA can be used.
+The <a hreflang="en" href="https://www.w3.org/TR/using-aria/">5 rules of ARIA</a> describe some helpful guiding principles for ARIA usage.
+In September of 2021, a W3 working group published <a hreflang="en" href="https://www.w3.org/TR/2021/PR-html-aria-20210930/#priv-sec">ARIA in HTML</a>, a proposed specification with very detailed information about how and when ARIA can be used.

-[TODO insert top 10 most used ARIA attributes graphic]
+{# TODO insert top 10 most used ARIA attributes graphic #}

 ### ARIA roles

 When assistive technology encounters an element, the element's role communicates information about how someone might interact with its content.
 For example, an `<a>` element will expose a link role to assistive technology, which typically conveys that the element will navigate somewhere when activated.

-HTML5 introduced many new native elements, all which have implicit semantics, including roles.
+HTML5 introduced many new native elements, all which have <a hreflang="en" href="https://www.w3.org/TR/wai-aria-1.1/#implicit_semantics">implicit semantics</a>, including roles.
 For example, the `<nav>` element has an implicit `role="navigation"` and does not need to have this role added explicitly via ARIA in order to convey its purpose information to assistive technology.

 ARIA can be used to explicitly add roles to content that does not have a fitting native HTML role.
-For example, when creating a tablist widget [TODO link to tabs section], a `tablist` role can be assigned to the container element since there is no native HTML equivalent.
+For example, when creating a tablist widget, a `tablist` role can be assigned to the container element since there is no native HTML equivalent.
 Currently 69% (up from 65% in 2020) of desktop pages have at least one instance of an ARIA `role` attribute.
 The median site has 3 instances (up from 2 in 2020) of the `role` attribute.

+  {# TODO link to tabs section#}

 ### Just use a button!